Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Menangle has 35 active public transport stops, offering a mix of train and bus services.
-These are covered by 19 routes, collectively serving 1,924 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 101 meters from the nearest stop.
-Most residents commute outward, with car being the dominant mode at 94%.
-Vehicle ownership averages 1.7 per dwelling, above the regional average.
+Menangle has 35 active public transport stops offering a mix of train and bus services.
+These stops are served by 19 different routes, facilitating 1,924 weekly passenger trips in total.
+Transport accessibility is rated as excellent with residents typically located 101 meters from the nearest stop.
+As a primarily residential area, most commuting is outward-bound, with car being the dominant mode at 94%.
+The average vehicle ownership per dwelling is 1.7, higher than the regional average.
 According to the 2021 Census, 33.2% of residents work from home, which may reflect COVID-19 conditions.

 Service frequency averages 274 trips per day across all routes, equating to approximately 54 weekly trips per individual stop.